 How do I get started?

 In order to choose motifs to quilt, you have to know some motifs, so I actually recommend you start by learning some basics of free motion quilting.
-You can get surprising variety with just the four motifs from my Intro to Free Motion Quilting class, but I highly recommend the 10 motif Beginner Free Motion Quilting class because it gives you 1) so much more variety 2) the skills to learn just about any other motif you see “in the wild” and want to emulate.
+You can get surprising variety with just some basics (Check out my Top Three Tips for Successful Free Motion Quilting—they’re free!), but, when you’re ready to get down to business, I highly recommend Free Motion Quilting Academy because it gives you 1) so much more variety 2) the skills to learn just about any other motif you see “in the wild” and want to emulate.
 Think of the designs you’ve practiced and feel reasonably comfortable quilting as your “toolbox” having a good variety of “tools” gives you creative options.

 As far as timeline, sometimes I start thinking about the quilting while I’m still piecing.
 If no inspiration has struck by the time the top is done, I might slap it up on the design wall or drape it over the longarm for a couple of days to see if it “speaks” to me.
 Sometimes I’ll just start to see one motif in one area of the quilt— so I’ll pull out my notebook, sketch the quilt top, and add that motif.
 From there, I can play and figure out the other pieces.
 By the time I’m pretty sure about what I want to quilt where, I’m eager to get started on the quilting process, and I try to tackle it quickly while the ideas still have lots of energy.